 Scenarios such as this can be very costly for both landlords and tenants should a dispute arise.
 Seeking legal advice at the outset is therefore imperative for both parties to not only ensure the lease terms are in the party's interest but to carry out searches against the property to reveal matters which could impact the tenant's use and enjoyment of the property and its marketability and value should the tenant wish to assign the lease in future.

-Our dedicated commercial team is on hand to assist, and provides expert advice to both landlords and tenants on all aspects of landlord and tenant law including:
+Our dedicated commercial team is on hand to assist, with our solicitors providing expert advice to both landlords and tenants on all aspects of landlord and tenant law including:

 - Drafting and negotiating leases for commercial premises and residential developments